mdillondc/todo-txt-tui/README.md

 todo-txt-tui /path/to/todo.txt
 ```

-On linux you can create an alias to speed things up.
+Tip!
+Create an alias to speed things up.
 Example: `alias todo="todo-txt-tui /path/to/todo.txt"`.
 Then you can simply type `todo` in your terminal and the app will start and open your preferred todo.txt list.

 **Additional commands**